ubie-oss/nslog/README.md

 # nslog

 nslog is a structured logger for NestJS.
-In production, you can output logs in JSON format, making it compatible with services like GCP's [Cloud Logging](https://cloud.google.com/logging/docs/structured-logging).
+In production, you can output logs in JSON format, making it compatible with services like [Cloud Logging](https://cloud.google.com/logging/docs/structured-logging).
 In local development, you can output logs in a color-coded format in the terminal for easy viewing.

 ## Example